Spamming: Academic search

 Academic search engines enable researchers to find academic literature and are used to obtain citation data for calculating author-level metrics.
 Researchers from the University of California, Berkeley and OvGU demonstrated that most (web-based) academic search engines, especially Google Scholar are not capable of identifying spam attacks.
 The researchers manipulated the citation counts of articles, and managed to make Google Scholar index complete fake articles, some containing advertising.

 Mobile apps

 Spamming in mobile app stores include (i) apps that were automatically generated and as a result do not have any specific functionality or a meaningful description; (ii) multiple instances of the same app being published to obtain increased visibility in the app market; and (iii) apps that make excessive use of unrelated keywords to attract users through unintended searches.

+Bluetooth

+Bluespam, or the action of sending spam to Bluetooth-enabled devices, is another form of spam that has developed in recent years.

 Noncommercial forms

 E-mail and other forms of spamming have been used for purposes other than advertisements.
 Many early Usenet spams were religious or political.
 Serdar Argic, for instance, spammed Usenet with historical revisionist screeds.
 A number of evangelists have spammed Usenet and e-mail media with preaching messages.
 A growing number of criminals are also using spam to perpetrate various sorts of fraud.